walles/exactype/README.md

 * Think about sending accessibility events
 * Enable users to change keyboard color
 * Fix layout bounces, we do four layouts currently on Johan's phone
-* Maybe we should feed back to the user by flashing an image of where the user hit right above the keyboard for each keypress?

 # DONE
 * Create an IME that when selected shows an empty view